-You are cordially invited to attend the 2019 annual meeting of shareholders of Northeast Bank.
-The annual meeting will be held on Tuesday, November 12, 2019 at 10:00 a.m., Eastern time, at the offices of Goodwin Procter LLP located at 100 Northern Avenue, Boston, Massachusetts 02210.
+You are cordially invited to attend the 2020 annual meeting of shareholders of Northeast Bank.
+The annual meeting will be held virtually, by means of remote communication, on Friday, November 13, 2020 at 10:00 a.m., Eastern time.

 The proxy statement, with the accompanying formal notice of the meeting, describes the matters expected to be acted upon at the meeting.
 We urge you to review these materials carefully and to use this opportunity to take part in the affairs of Northeast Bank by voting on the matters described in the proxy statement.
 Following the formal portion of the meeting, we will report on the operations of our Bank, and our directors and management team will be available to answer appropriate questions from shareholders.